kyledacones/kyledacones/README.md

 A little about me:

-- 🔭 I’m currently working on updating my portfolio by fixing the repos and cleaning up the code.
+- 🔭 I’m currently working on using data serialization languages to make config files for all the settings on my devices.
 - 🌱 I’m currently learning an Overview of Linux OS & utilizing the terminal better.
 - 👯 I’m looking to collaborate on Nonprofit Social Equity projects, Project Documentation, & Open Source Python Projects
 - 💻 I need help getting more comfortable with collaborating on large projects & Git WorkFlow